-Here at NFP Surety, one of the main products we offer are sales tax bonds.
-If you’re wondering what is a tax bond, it’s basically a financial guarantee bond that may be required for your business if you operate in certain areas.
-Before you get started on the bonding process, you should be aware of what tax bonds are and the many different types, so that you can be well informed and make the best decision possible for your company.
+Here at Surety by NFP, one of the main products we offer are sales tax bonds.
+If you’re wondering what they are, it’s basically a financial guarantee bond that may be required for your business if you operate in certain areas.
+Before you get started on the bonding process, you should be aware of what they are and the many different types, so that you can be well informed and make the best decision possible for your company.

-[If you need help getting your tax bond, NFP Surety would be glad to help.
+[If you need help getting yours, NFP Surety would be glad to help.
 We can get you bonded in all states!
 Apply in just minutes, and we’ll get you bonded quickly.
-You’re going to love our tax bonding process.
+You’re going to love our bonding process.
 We are sure of it!]

 For anyone asking themselves “What is a tax bond?”, it’s a financial guarantee bond that offers security for a business that will automatically cover all of the various sales taxes that are owed on a state and federal level.
 This bond offers a guarantee that the business in question will file all of their information on time in accordance with state deadlines.
-While this is the most essential information you should know about when asking what are tax bonds, there are several additional details that are important to understand.
+There are several additional details that are important to understand.

 For instance, there are a wide range of different kinds.
 Depending on the types of products your business sells, you may have to purchase one of these bonds or several of them.
-When you’re considering purchasing a bond and have determined the answer to “What is a tax bond?”, you can focus on setting up the contractual agreement, which is a third-party agreement.
+When you’re considering purchasing a bond and have determined the answer to the tax bond definition, you can focus on setting up the contractual agreement, which is a third-party agreement.
 Your business is known as the principal, while we as the bond provider are known as the surety.
 The third party in this contractual agreement is the state or local authority that puts in a request for this bond.
 They are known as the obligee.
 A sales bond is a type of protection offered to the obligee in the event that your business doesn’t pay its taxes on time.
-The Legal Definition, does an excelent job discussing what tax surety bond are..
+The Legal Definition, does an excellent job discussing what tax surety bond are..

 We are Surety by NFP!
 We are able to bond all types in every state!
 Industry leaders since 1984.
 Call us at (800) 863-3210 or fill out the secure, online application!